LeonardoVal/ludorum.js/docs/tutorial-game.md

 ## A simple deterministic simultaneous game: _Odds & Evens_ ########################################

 [Odds and evens](http://en.wikipedia.org/wiki/Odds_and_evens) is a classic child game.
 Each turn each of the two players will chose at the same time either to play a 1 or a 2.
-If the sum of both numbers is even, the Evens player earns a point.
-Otherwise the Odds players earns a point.
+If the sum of both numbers is even, the _Evens_ player earns a point.
+Otherwise the _Odds_ players earns a point.
 The game is played until one of the players reaches a certain amount of points, winning the game.
 This is a simple example of a simultaneous game, i.e. a game in which more than one player can move at any given turn.
 Another simple example is [Rock-Paper-Scissors](https://en.wikipedia.org/wiki/Rock-Paper-Scissors), and a much more complicated example would be [Diplomacy](http://en.wikipedia.org/wiki/Diplomacy_%28game%29).

-A game state of Odds & Evens is very simple, since it must include the current scores.
-Both players are active every turn.
+A game state of Odds & Evens is very simple, since it must only include the current scores.
+Both players are always active every turn.

 ```javascript
 function OddsAndEvens(scores) {